QuickDapp/QuickDapp-OLD/docs/command-line/index.md

 The QuickDapp CLI is a collection of Node.js scripts which live within the `./scripts` folder.

-You can run any command or sub-command with the `--help` option to get in-place help on its usage.

 The available commands are:

 * `dev` - run development code, interact with development database.